 I worked with GM for more than 7 years full-time and part-time till the time I left Delhi.

-I have given many interviews before but never a chairperson of organisations like Bachpan Bachao Andolan and GM has greeted me with a big wide infectious smile – that was my first impression of Bhaishaeb Kailash Satyarthi.
+I have given many interviews before but never a chairperson of organisations like Bachpan Bachao Andolan and GM has greeted me with a big wide infectious smile – that was my fit impression of Bhaishaeb Kailash Satyarthi.
 He did not ask me anything technical, but asked me what all can I do to help the website of GM.

-Foreigners, Indian staff, college volunteers and street kids used to walk around the place, laughter, chatting so basically it was very noisy place to work.
+Foreigners, Indian staff, college volunteers and street kids used to walk around the place, laughter, chatting so basically it was a very noisy place to work.

 Lesson #1 : Clients – Kids with feelings, fear, insecurity and expectations from you – respect that

 In my earlier office, I had huge multinationals clients, big offices and costly suits clients which you see meet.
 Here my clients had gone through violence and abuse – slave kids – bonded labourers.
-And here I see my clients, everyday.
+And here I see my clients, every day.

-First time in my life, my work was directly in front of me.
+Fit time in my life, my work was directly in front of me.
 Walking, talking, crying, laughing – I saw the impact I was making through my work – saving a child, educating a child, bringing a smile in those tired, lost, scared faces.